someengineering/fixinventory-apps/cleanup-volumes/README.md

 # cleanup-volumes
-Volume cleanup app for Resoto
+Volume cleanup app for Fix Inventory

 This app cleans up unused storage volumes that have reached a certain age threshold.